-9. Student Success and Achievement: Contributes to student success in teaching s retrieve, organize, and effectively use information as described on the Learning J Map.
-Satisfactory Needs Improvement Unsatisfactory Comments: 10).
-Effectiveness of Teaching Obse erved: Satisfactory Needs Improvement Unsatisfactory How does the librarian's pr esentation demonstra te preparedness for the learn ing activity?
-What techniques does the librarian use to promo te learning and student engag gement?
-Describe how the librarian has students apply co ncepts, and uses relevant real world scenarios.
-Other comments?
+- Student Success and Achievement: Contributes to student success in teaching students to learn to retrieve, organize, and effectively use information as described on the Learning Outcomes Competency Map.

+Satisfactory

+Needs Improvement

+Unsatisfactory Comments:

+- 10. Effectiveness of Teaching Observed:

+Needs Improvement

+Unsatisfactory

+How does the librarian's presentation demonstrate preparedness for the learning activity?